Clay Art Center presents exhibitions from our 2025-2026 Residency cohort featuring:

 Alvaro Villa

-ALVARO as Ceramic Brujo welcomes viewers into La House of Objects en el Orbital and navigate a space where a kiln and a witch’s cauldron become one and a series of devotional sacred objects are meditative and ritualistic.
-La House of Objects en el Orbital puts forth the art and magic of the object, tool and planning process of Alvaro's ceramic artworks.
-In this exhibition Alvaro celebrates the objects, tools, sketches and anything that helps his art making progress in a series of brick red ceramics and mixed media sculptural works.
+ALVARO as Ceramic Brujo welcomes viewers into La House of Objects en el Orbital to navigate a space where a kiln and a witch’s cauldron become one and a series of devotional sacred objects are meditative and ritualistic.
+La House of Objects en el Orbital puts forth the art and magic of the object, tool, and planning process of Alvaro's ceramic artworks.
+In this exhibition Alvaro celebrates the objects, tools, sketches, and anything that helps his art making progress in a series of brick red ceramics and mixed media sculptural works.
 The tools that orbit the ceramic studio are made again with a magical blend of ceramic craft and subversive reimagining.

 Clay Art Center’s Residency Program